licungang/amazon-polly-metahumans/README.md

-> 🛑 Before proceeding you must have Unreal Engine 4.26 or later installed as well as the Microsoft Visual Studio development tools required for UE4 C++ development (Windows) or the Xcode development tools (Mac).
+> 🛑 Before proceeding you must have Unreal Engine 4.26 or 4.27 installed as well as the Microsoft Visual Studio development tools required for UE4 C++ development (Windows) or the Xcode development tools (Mac).
 If you need help with these setup steps, refer to the Unreal Engine 4 documentation, especially ["Setting Up Visual Studio for Unreal Engine"](https://docs.unrealengine.com/4.26/en-US/ProductionPipelines/DevelopmentSetup/VisualStudioSetup/).
+Disclaimer: This was only tested with Visual Studio 2019 with UE4.26, although with slight modifications to the build script it should work with Visual Studio 2022 as well.
+I couldn't get this to work with UE5.